desiFish/Smart-Aquarium-V3.1-Lite/README.md

 - ESP8266 12-E NodeMCU Development Board (or any compatible ESP8266 module)
 - 2-Channel Relay Module
+- RTC Module: DS1307 (default) or DS3231 (select in code before uploading)
 - Power Supply (5V)
 - Stable WiFi Connection (2.4GHz network with internet access for NTP)
-  > ⚠️ **Important**: This version requires constant internet connectivity for time synchronization.
-Power or internet outages will affect timing accuracy until reconnection.
+  > ⚠️ **Important**: RTC module is required for timekeeping.
+DS3231 is recommended for higher accuracy and reliability.
+Internet connectivity is only needed for time synchronization via NTP (manual update).

+> 💡 **Compatibility**: This project is developed and tested on the ESP8266 12-E NodeMCU Kit.
+> It has been tested on **NodeMCU 1.0** and **LOLIN (Wemos) D1 R2 Mini** boards.
-> 💡 **Compatibility**: While this project is developed and tested on the ESP8266 12-E NodeMCU Kit, it should work on other ESP8266-based development boards with minimal modifications.
-Just ensure your board has enough GPIO pins for the relay and RTC connections.
+> It works with other ESP8266-based boards with minimal changes.
+Ensure your board has enough GPIO pins for relays and I2C (SDA/SCL) for RTC.

 ### ESP8266 Pinout
 <div align="center">